What is it?

 You can feel the difference from the first session.
 But it’s gentle.
 Apprehensive at first, I thought maybe it’d be too much for my skin to do more than 1 per week.
 I was wrong and I now do 2 sessions per week (as that’s easy to fit in).

 After 3 months, my complexion is baby-smooth, clear and even.
-I’ve no bumps or blemishes like I had before.
-Post-session, my skin drinks in my Vitamin C cream and serums (which can sting if you over do the microderming!)
+I’ve no bumps or blemishes as I had before.
+Post-session, my skin drinks in my Vitamin C cream and serums (which can sting if you overdo the microderming!)
 Make-up glides on, but I don’t need as much anymore because I look fresh-faced.

 Maybe my forehead lines have reduced a bit, but it’s difficult to tell because they weren’t too bad to start with.
 I’m looking forward to using this over the Winter months when I really suffer from very dry, rough skin.

-You get a 60-day money back guarantee from CurrentBody.com.
+You get a 60-day money-back guarantee from CurrentBody.com and TrophySkin.com.
 This is long enough to try it and fall in love with it.

 A 100-pack of replacement wool filters costs £12.
 Replacement diamond tips cost £25 each.
 And there are a few to choose from.

-The MiniMD comes with the standard diamond tip.
-There’s also a fine, body and precision diamond tip for around eyes, lips and nose.
-As well as a pore extraction and infusion tip.
+The MiniMD comes with the ✔️ standard diamond tip.
+There’s also a ✔️ fine tip, ✔️ body tip and ✔️ precision tip for around eyes, lips and nose.
+As well as a ✔️ pore extraction and ✔️ infusion tip.

-They should last between 6 months to 1 year which I think is good.
+Tips last between 6 months to 1 year, which I think is good.
 And you’ll get best results if you clean it regularly.
 The MicrodermMD comes with a cleaning brush, the MiniMD doesn’t.
 Trophy Skin explain on the website you’ll get best results if you clean the tips in an ultrasonic bath cleaner.
 This uses water and ultrasound waves to gently vibrate-off dirt and debris.
 You can also use it to clean jewellery.
-Buy one from amazon here.
+Buy ultrasonic cleaner from Amazon here.

-For one year of use, microderming twice a week, you’ll need 1x 100-pack of filters.
+For one year of use, microderming twice a week, you’ll need at least 1x 100-pack of filters.
 And let’s assume you need 2 tips.
 So:

 - 2 x tips @ £25